p-adrian05/Apex-Logger/README.md

 ### Argument validation using ObjectUtil class
 Provides basic object validation methods currently ***requireNonNull(Object obj, String message)*** and ***requireNonEmpty(List<Object> objs, String message)***.

+Early argument validation using fail fast principle is a software design pattern that emphasizes the importance of validating input arguments early in the execution process and immediately stopping execution and throwing an exception when invalid arguments are detected.
+This can help to prevent errors and improve the robustness and reliability of the code.

 ```Apex
     public String method(List<Id> recordIds, String logId) {